-For the purposes of impairment testing, intangible assets are allocated to the Insignia Financial Group's cash-generating units (CGUs).
+For the purposes of impairment testing, intangible assets are allocated to the Insignia Financial Group's CGUs.
 These represent the lowest level within the Insignia Financial Group at which the assets are monitored for internal management purposes.
 Each CGU is not higher than the Insignia Financial Group's operating segments as reported in Note 2 Operating segments.